 About Rabbit TV

 RabbitTV.com was registered on March 17, 2010.
-The cost of the USB is $10 per year plus $6.99 shipping and handling (reduced from 7.99 shipping in early 2013).
+The cost of the USB unit is $10 per year plus $6.99 shipping and handling (reduced from 7.99 shipping in early 2013).
 It is available for Mac or PC, and they offer a second unit for another $6.99 shipping.
-This is a subscription service, so keep in mind that if you purchase Rabbit TV – and find yourself not using it – they will charge your card the following year when you have long forgotten about it.
+This is a subscription service, so keep in mind that if you purchase Rabbit TV – and find yourself not using it – they will charge your card the following year after you have long forgotten about it.

 Rabbit TV can now be found in stores such as Walmart or CVS.

 79 Two Bridges Road

 Below is a screen shot of RabbitTV.com, taken in February 2014: